AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 that can be ordered are supported for use in a secondary index.

-Indexes are discussed in greater detail here: :doc:`Qi_Indexes_topic`
+Indexes are discussed in greater detail here: [Indexes](xref:sdsIndexes)

 Interpolation and Extrapolation